-This unit introduces the key analytical techniques for the characterisation of rocks, minerals and other geoscience-related materials.
+- This unit introduces the key analytical techniques for the characterisation of rocks, minerals and other geoscience-related materials.
 The unit focuses on electron microscopy and microanalysis, X-ray techniques and mass spectrometry, based around the state-of-the-art instrumentation available within Western Australia.
 Content includes theoretical principles and application of the techniques, with an emphasis on data acquisition, processing and analysis.
 Students gain insight into how these technologies are used for geoscience applications.

-- Students are able to (1) appreciate the capabilities of key characterisation techniques used by geoscience researchers; (2) know how these techniques can be used to characterise the structure and composition of rocks, minerals and other geoscience-related materials; (3) understand the fundamental principles of electron, x-ray, and mass spectrometry analysis techniques; (4) analyse and interpret data from these techniques; and (5) critically assess and evaluate real-world data, and draw appropriate conclusions from these.
+- Students are able to (1) explain the capabilities of key characterisation techniques used by geoscience researchers; (2) show these techniques can be used to characterise the structure and composition of rocks, minerals and other geoscience-related materials; (3) demonstrate an understanding of the fundamental principles of electron, x-ray, and mass spectrometry analysis techniques; (4) analyse and interpret data from these techniques; and (5) critically assess and evaluate real-world data, and draw appropriate conclusions from these.

-- Indicative assessments in this unit are as follows: (1) assignment 1; (2) assignment 2; and (3) assignment 3.
+- Indicative assessments in this unit are as follows: (1) consultancy report; (2) consultancy report; and (3) scientific paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.